KacperKubara/Transparency/README.md

 # Towards Transparent and Explainable Attention Models
 Code for [Towards Transparent and Explainable Attention Models](https://www.aclweb.org/anthology/2020.acl-main.387/) paper (ACL 2020)

-Please not that the code is a modified copy of: https://github.com/akashkm99/Interpretable-Attention When using this code, please cite:
+Please note that the code is a modified copy of: https://github.com/akashkm99/Interpretable-Attention

+When using this code, please cite:
 ```
 @inproceedings{mohankumar-etal-2020-towards,